jackreimers/Injact/README.md

 }
 ```

+#### ⚙️ Creating Objects with Parameters
+Passing parameters to factories during creation is not currently supported but is a planned feature.

-### Custom Factories
+### 🏭 Custom Factories
-If you need to create a factory that does something more complex than just creating an object, you can create a custom factory by implementing `IFactory<T>`.
+If you need to create a factory that does something more complex than just creating an object, you can create a custom factory by inheriting from `Factory<T>` and overriding the `Create()` method, or implementing `IFactory<T>`.